thomasWeise/aitoa/book/metaheuristics/common/README.md

 Then, even the nature of the candidate solutions&nbsp;$\solspel\in\solutionSpace$ and the solution space&nbsp;$\solutionSpace$ play no big role for black-box optimization methods, as they only work on and explore the search space&nbsp;$\searchSpace$.

 Then there are also black-box metaheuristics that demand a special type of search space, e.g., a specific subset of the $n$-dimensional real numbers ($\searchSpace\subset\realNumbers^n$), bit strings of a given length, or permutations of the first $n$&nbsp;natural numbers.
-These algorithms can still be general, as they may make very few assumptions about the nature of the objective function&nbsp;$\objf$ defined over the solution space&nbsp;$\problemSpace$.
+These algorithms can still be general, as they may make very few assumptions about the nature of the objective function&nbsp;$\objf$ defined over the solution space&nbsp;$\solutionSpace$.

 The solution space is relevant for the human operator using the algorithm only, the search space is what the algorithm works on.
 Of course, in many cases, $\searchSpace=\solutionSpace$.